Skip to main content

 Stent placement

-A bile duct stent can also be put in to help relieve jaundice before curative surgery is done (which would typically be a couple of weeks later).
+A bile duct stent can also be put in to help relieve jaundice (a yellowing of the skin and whites of the eyes) before curative surgery is done (which would typically be a couple of weeks later).
 This can help lower the risk of complications from surgery.

 Bypass surgery

 In people who are healthy enough, another option for relieving a blocked bile duct is surgery to reroute the flow of bile from the common bile duct directly into the small intestine, bypassing the pancreas.
 This typically requires a large incision (cut) in the abdomen, and it can take weeks to recover from this.
-Sometimes surgery can be done through several small cuts in the abdomen using special long surgical tools.
-(This is known as laparoscopic or keyhole surgery.)
+Sometimes surgery can be done through several small cuts in the abdomen using special long surgical tools (laparoscopicsurgery).

-Having a stent placed is often easier and the recovery is much shorter, which is why this is done more often than bypass surgery.
-But this surgery can have some advantages:
+Having a stent placed is often easier and the recovery is much shorter, which is why it is done more often than bypass surgery.
+But bypass surgery can have some advantages:

 • It can often give longer-lasting relief than a stent, which might need to be cleaned out or replaced.